 Thankfully, BBC’s program is so much more than two-dimensional facts and figures to memorize; plus we train parents in spotting the red flags that often foreshadow disagreeable consequences.
 Thoughtful preparation leads to a better birth outcome because, rather than magically controlling the uncontrollable, it enables you to better cope with the realities of your birth even if they aren’t what you predicted.
 You’ll be well-equipped to admire the happenings of your unique birth if you’re knowledgeable about the limitless possible versions of birth, and open enough to embrace the story that’s written for you.

 That said, most couples who register for BBC classes intend on birthing naturally, so it’s safe to assume part of the “ideal” with our students is minimal intervention.
-You’ll be pleased to know students who compete the Birth Boot Camp 10-Week Series have excellent success in achieving this goal.
+You’ll be pleased to know students who complete the Birth Boot Camp 10-Week Series have excellent success in achieving this goal.

 When should I start taking the classes?

 The ideal time to begin the 10-week series is around 25 weeks of pregnancy.
 Though 20-26 weeks is the best time for most to get started, I believe it’s still incredibly valuable at other stages too.
 If you’re past 28 weeks and have concerns about finishing the 10-week series, message me to discuss options.
 If you desire education sooner in pregnancy, you may wish to request the Early Pregnancy class.
 The best time to take the Refresher course is 34-38 weeks of pregnancy.
 Please message me to discuss timing for other classes.

 Are you certified to teach these classes?

 What is the cost?

 The class descriptions page lists fees and opportunities for discounts.